Roland Pryzbylewski: Character background and plot relations

-"Prez" is well-known within the department for his incompetence; an oft-recounted incident involved shooting up his own squad car in a panic and then calling in a false report.
-He has been bounced around various units, and many of his fellow police officers consider him an inept detective.
+"Prez" is well known within the department for his incompetence; an oft-recounted incident involved shooting up his own squad car in a panic and then calling in a false report.
+He has been bounced around various units, and many fellow police officers consider him an inept detective.
 Because he is married to senior officer Stanislaus "Stan" Valchek's daughter Judy, he is protected from termination, despite their mutual animosity.
 Prior to Season 1, Pryzbylewski had been working in the casualty division under Major Walter Cantrell.

 Though portrayed as a decent man who occasionally shows flashes of intelligence, Prez shies away from the brutal realities of Baltimore police work.
 Despite eventually winning his colleagues' respect in the Barksdale Detail through his code-breaking and paper-trail skills, he is never truly comfortable as a police officer.
 By contrast, he later becomes a dedicated and capable teacher.